-“Bad news doesn’t get better with age, “he says.
+“Bad news doesn’t get better with age,” he says.
 “It’s just kicking the issue down the road for someone else to clean up.
-Unfortunately, the not so good operators will often fight tooth and nail to stop bad news from being delivered.”
+Unfortunately, not-so-good operators will often fight tooth and nail to stop bad news from being delivered.”

 “It’s a sweeping generalisation as there will often be pockets in good news cultures that are trying to push back against it.
 However good operators will only try to fight the good fight for so long.
 If they see accountability continually go by the wayside in favour of only sending good news forward, they are likely to leave, especially if they are being regularly criticised even though the issues they are raising need to be solved to deliver the project successfully.”

 Ultimately, the executive within the governance structure needs to be able to trust that the project teams are delivering the information they can act on.
 The delivery teams need to be able to trust that they can deliver information – good or bad – and not get hung out to dry.

 As Rod says, “Cultivating trust works in both directions, but that’s hard to do in a good news culture.
 It’s worthy of the good fight if leadership can show that relevant news is valued and actioned.”

 To hear more about governance and issues with a good news culture, have a listen to our latest Quay Conversation.